 - Post-cancellations rights to subscribed content.
 We pay particular attention to publishers’ and vendors’ participation in long-term electronic access solutions such as Portico, LOCKSS and CLOCKSS and try to influence such sustainable behaviors.

 Cataloging and Metadata

-Librarians create catalog records for every resource owned by the Galter Library.
+Librarians create catalog records for resources owned by the Galter Library and not indexed elsewhere.
 Records are also created for certain Open Access electronic resources that are freely available.
-All of the resources are cataloged using the appropriate standards (RDA, NISO, etc.) and metadata schema (MARC, EAD, XML, etc.).
+All of the resources are cataloged using current standards and metadata schema.
 Medical Subject Headings (MeSH) are assigned to every resource, and print books and videorecordings are classified using the National Library of Medicine Classification.
 The Collection Management and Metadata Services department is also responsible for the quality control of all of the data in the Library's catalog.
 The Department participates in Northwestern University's LCSH/MeSH Mapping Project.
-For questions about cataloging and metadata contact Tony Olson, Cataloging Librarian, (312) 503-8125 or Joelen Pastva, department head, (312) 503-6020.
+For questions about cataloging and metadata, contact Liping Song, Metadata Librarian, (312) 503-0421, or Joelen Pastva, department head, (312) 503-6020.

 Northwestern University Libraries LCSH/MeSH Mapping Project